Bruceewayneee/Poppy-Playtime-Chapter-1-Independent-Manual-QA-UX-Report/README.md

 ## 📈 Portfolio Impact

 Previous QA reports have collectively received over **100+ unique clones** and hundreds of views from GitHub users worldwide.
-This report continues that QA journey, focusing on technically rich indie horror games.

 Thank you for reading!